jungsunp/kickSize/README.md

 ## Motivation

 I always have been a big fan of sneakers since I was a kid.
-As a sneakers fan, I enjoy collecting rare sneakers that are sometimes very hard to get.
-A struggle I often face from this is that I don't know which size to get when I purchase those rare sneakers online.
-I have always wished there was a tool that can tell me the right size for sneakers without even trying them on.
+As a true sneakers fan, I enjoy collecting rare sneakers that are often only available from online.
+A struggle I face most oftenly from purchasing these rare sneakers is that I simply don't know which sizes to get.
+Not only do different sneakers brands use unique measurements, different models for the same brand also vary in measurements and shapes for the size.
+I have always wished there was a tool that could tell me the right size for sneakers without even trying them on.
 With my background in Math and Programming, I tackled this challenge.

 ## Build Status

-* **_[DISCUSS TRAVIS-CI WITH GROUP]_**
+* **_[TRAVIS-CI]_**

 ## Screenshots